A Hamilton-Jacobi point of view on mean-field Gibbs-non-Gibbs transitions: Introduction

 Moreover, every optimal trajectory as in (b) above has an associated characteristic.
 A rigorous analysis shows that these observations can be turned into a proof that (b) is equivalent to (c).
 In addition, a study of solutions to \eqref{eqn:intro_hamilton_equations} can be used to prove or disprove that $I_t$ is differentiable.

-A major difficulty that we overcome in this paper is that the mean-field models generally considered have Hamiltonians for which the solutions to \eqref{eqn:intro_hamilton_equations} have a finite time of existence.
-In comparison to e.g. \cite{CaSi04}, this introduces various new problems that we solve.
-These problems are not merely technical: they are responsible for the notion of `recovery of Gibbsianness' in the sense of `recovery of differentiability' (which for measures on the lattice has been shown in \cite{EFHR02} and for infinite temperature mean-field dynamics in \cite{FHM13}).

 We proceed with giving three techniques based on the analysis of Hamiltonian flows that either guarantee differentiability or non-differentiability of $I_t$: order preservingness, linearization and rotation.
-We illustrate these methods to the natural examples of Glauber dynamics for the Curie-Weiss model and that of mean-field interacting Brownian particles in a single or double well-potential
+We illustrate these methods on the natural examples of Glauber dynamics for the Curie-Weiss model and that of mean-field interacting Brownian particles in a single- or double-well potential.
+Phenomena such as short-time conservation, loss and recovery of Gibbsianness (differentiability) for both high- and low- temperature dynamics, previously obtained in specific examples only, are now obtained in a broad context.